real-ahmed-moussa/Projects-Portfolio/README.md

 ---

 ## [6] Video Classification using ConvLSTM2D
-[ConvLSTM2D Video Classification] This project implements a **video classification model** using **ConvLSTM2D** to analyze sequences of video frames for multi-class classification.
+ This project implements a **video classification model** using **ConvLSTM2D** to analyze sequences of video frames for multi-class classification.
 It combines convolutional layers for spatial feature extraction with LSTM units to capture temporal dependencies.

----
+***[ConvLSTM2D Video Classification]***

 ### ⚡️ **Technologies Used**
 | Technology          | Purpose                              |